Sergeus/Sergeus.github.io/_drafts/PunctuationUnown.md

 So there you have it!
 In addition to completing the 4 puzzles and entering the 4 secret rooms, you must also *drop from each of the secret rooms into the Ruins* in order to unlock the final part of page 7 of the Unown Report, which allows you to trigger the cutscene that causes the punctuation Unown to appear at the Ruins entrance.

 Now you, and the internet, know that.
 Because I panicked back before it did.
+(Seriously, because it happened to be a Thursday, Genzo the photographer character happened to be in that room in the Ruins and I took a team photo thinking maybe he was blocking the cutscene.)

+// image of team photo
+*This was clearly what fixed it*